EU launches largest semiconductor pilot line to boost next-generation chip development

 The Turkish leader noted that his visit provided an opportunity to meet with his Azerbaijani counterpart and discuss bilateral relations.

-The politician welcomed the steps taken in the peace process between Azerbaijan and Armenia and expressed satisfaction with the results of the August meeting in Washington: “After more than thirty years of instability, a window of opportunity has opened for peace and stability in the South Caucasus.
-The swift completion of the peace process will allow Azerbaijan, the victorious country, to become the architect of peace in the region.”
+“After more than thirty years of instability, a window of opportunity has opened for peace and stability in the South Caucasus.
+The swift completion of the peace process will allow Azerbaijan, the victorious country, to become the architect of peace in the region,” Erdogan said.

 He added that Türkiye has made it clear to all participants in the dialogue that any infringement of Azerbaijan’s interests in this process is unacceptable.

-Highlighting the active measures taken to rebuild the territories liberated from occupation, the Turkish leader said: “Today, under the leadership of my brother Ilham Aliyev, Azerbaijan is taking large-scale steps towards the restoration of the region.
+Highlighting the active measures taken to rebuild the territories liberated from occupation, the Turkish leader said, “Today, under the leadership of my brother Ilham Aliyev, Azerbaijan is taking large-scale steps towards the restoration of the region.
 Roads and tunnels are being built in various parts of Karabakh, agricultural projects are being implemented, and residential buildings are under construction.
 In this regard, we are taking all necessary steps to contribute to Azerbaijan’s efforts.”

-President Erdoğan also praised Azerbaijan’s achievements under Ilham Aliyev’s leadership: “As a political leader who has closely followed developments during both the late Heydar Aliyev’s and Ilham Aliyev’s presidencies, I know very well what has happened, where and when.
+President Erdoğan also praised Azerbaijan’s achievements under Ilham Aliyev’s leadership.
+“As a political leader who has closely followed developments during both the late Heydar Aliyev’s and Ilham Aliyev’s presidencies, I know very well what has happened, where and when.
 I sincerely congratulate Ilham Aliyev and his team.”

 The Turkish President once again congratulated the brotherly people of Azerbaijan on Victory Day and State Flag Day.